Novaras/auto-repair/README.md

 **In it, we define a single script which makes all repairer ships seek out ships from the players own fleet which are in need of repairs, and repair them automatically, prioritising ships according to a _custom priority algorithm_!**

+Without `modkit`, it would be _extremely_ difficult to implement a custom priority algorithm as we do in `scripts/custom_code/lib/repairer.lua` (the main script).

 ---

 ## Technical details below! 🤖